koalazak/dorita980/README.md

 <a name="getMission"></a>
 #### `getMission()`
-With this you can draw a map :)
+With this you can draw a map :) in models with position reporting.
+Use `getBasicMission()` in robots without position reporting feature like E5 models.

 ```javascript
 { cleanMissionStatus: